Modraxis/Starblast-Thems-Skin/README.md

 ### Installation

 1. Install a userscript manager extension for your browser.
-We recommend [Tampermonkey](https://www.tampermonkey.net/) for most users.
+We recommend **Tampermonkey** for most users.
+  - For Chrome, you can use [Tampermonkey](https://www.tampermonkey.net/).
+  - For Firefox, you can use [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).

-2. Click on the Tampermonkey icon in your browser and select "Create a new script."
+3. Click on the Tampermonkey icon in your browser and select "Create a new script."

-3. Delete any default code and replace it with the content of the **UserScript** provided the repository.
+4. Delete any default code and replace it with the content of the **UserScript** provided the repository.

-4. Save the script.
+5. Save the script.

-5. Visit [starblast.io](https://starblast.io/) to see the theme in action!
+6. Visit [starblast.io](https://starblast.io/) to see the theme in action!

 ## Customization